buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 An immobile, faintly shimmering barrier springs into existence in a 3-meter radius around you and remains for the duration.

-Any spell of Level 4 (excluding higher results due to magic criticals) or lower cast from outside the barrier can't affect creatures or objects within it.
+Any spell of Level 4 (excluding higher results due to magic criticals) or lower cast from outside the barrier can' \*\*t affect creatures or objects within it.
 These spells are suppressed if they target creatures and objects inside the barrier or include the area where the barrier is.

 **For every two Magic Critical Successes obtained** in the Magic Check, you can block one higher level of spell.